Recognize a noun when you find one.

 Read this example:

 Despite the danger to its new van, the SWAT team pursues the pizza-eating Godzilla through the streets of Miami.

-After getting their butts kicked by Godzilla, the team change into their street clothes and sob in their cars on the way home.
+After failing to contain Godzilla, the team change into their street clothes and sob in their cars on the way home.

 Here, the team members are acting individually.
 They are not putting on one giant set of street clothes that covers them all.
 They are not in unison pulling on their left socks first, then their right socks second.
-Instead, each member is dressing as he wishes, driving his own car to his own home.
-In cases like this, the collective noun is plural and requires plural pronouns [like their] and plural verbs [like change].
+Instead, the members are dressing as they wish, driving their own cars to their own homes.
+In this sentence, the collective noun is plural and requires plural pronouns (like their) and plural verbs (like change).

 Georges = proper, concrete, and count.